 Jim Apple and I share a common hobby (living history) so I've spent many hours with Jim driving to and from events.
 I've been a community college biology professor for over 30 years now.
 I've learned more PRACTICAL nutrition, anatomy and physiology from Jim during casual conversation than I ever learned in a college class.
 I use his knowledge every time I cover Equidae in class lectures.

-Everyone told us that our old farrier was hands down the best and we never questioned their knowledge.
+Everyone told us that our old farrier was hands down the best in the area and we never questioned their knowledge.
 He said that 6 to 8 weeks between trims was perfect for horses, boy was he wrong!

 we used to have cracks and flares, but no more.
 No more chipping and sore feet after trims.
 Plus Jim trims her with without a halter or lead rope!